The Challenge - Manufacturing Ophthalmic and Contact Lens Solutions

-To achieve submicron processing of active ingredients, the Quadro® HV-Emulsifier is set up in a recirculation loop - with product feeding through the HV, to a vessel and back.
+To achieve submicron processing of active ingredients, the Quadro® HV-Emulsifier is set up in a recirculation loop - with the product feeding through the HV, to a vessel and back.
 The continuous phase is stabilized first, and then the oil phase is added to the tank and recirculated.
-To reduce processing time, a direct injection of the oil phase through the HV reactor housing ensures 100% has passed through the homogenizer at least once.
+To reduce processing time, direct injection of the oil phase through the HV reactor housing ensures 100% has passed through the homogenizer at least once.
 This reduces the number of tank turnovers while minimizing any chance of a bimodal distribution.

-Importance to Market
+Importance to Ophthalmic Market

 The HV- Emulsifier is available in three scalable models ranging in capacity from 240 – 13,500 L/hr.
-All models utilize energy optimized tooling that enables the equipment to operate at high speeds with the lowest power consumption in the industry.
+All models utilize energy-optimized tooling that enables the equipment to operate at high speeds with the lowest power consumption in the industry.

->HV Emulsifier Advantages
+HV Emulsifier Advantages

 - Traditional rotor/stator mixer feeding a valve homogenizer can be replaced with one machine

-- Annual maintenance costs are as low as 10% compared to high pressure homogenizers
+- Annual maintenance costs are as low as 10% compared to high-pressure homogenizers

 - Precise process scaling is available from lab to production processing